mlong93/personal-website/_posts/myth-of-the-minority-applicant/2020-09-01-myth-of-the-minority-applicant.md

 ---
-title: The Myth of the Minority Applicant
+title: The myth of the minority applicant
 date: 2020-09-01 10:00:00 -07:00
 tags: [higher education, inequality]
 description: My thoughts on diversity in higher education